 Employee monitoring is another important component of your security ecosystem.
 What can you do in this regard?

-First off, you can implement automatic real-time notifications for any actions taken in relation to the more important of your assets that can only be accessed by users with the corresponding privileges.
-It is also possible to define any user actions that can be considered suspicious, and implement a set of corresponding rules for the system to generate real-time alerts in response to any of them.
+First off, you can implement automatic real-time notifications for any actions taken in relation to those of your assets that can only be accessed by users with the corresponding privileges.
+It is also possible to define any user actions that can be considered suspicious and implement a set of corresponding rules for the system to generate real-time alerts.

-Secondly, you can gain more visibility into your employees’ activity by video-recording either all user sessions of your privileged users, or even those of all your employees.
+Secondly, you can gain more visibility into your employees’ activity by video-recording all user sessions of your privileged users, or even all your employees.

 Data encryption